-Get your stuff ready for sale
+Get your items ready for sale

 No matter what site you choose, you’ll want to take a few basic steps before putting anything up for sale.